Boat Rental Greece

 With little else to worry about than the engine getting you there, most of the focus of a motor yacht is on luxury.
 On larger, crewed superyacht charter or luxury yacht charters you could have everything from a chef and waiting staff to tenders and various toys in a boat garage.

-You could go for a catamaran with all the comforts you need - and ample sunbathing space for those times when you're not sailing.
+You could go for a catamaran hire with all the comforts you need - and ample sunbathing space for those times when you're not sailing.
 Ideal for families and groups of friends, you get what you pay for - the more luxurious the yacht the more it will cost with larger catamarans typically being a crewed yacht charter.

 Monohull sailing yachts

 If a blast around the bay on a comfortable, fast cruiser is your idea of fun you can rent a RIB.
 These range in size from 5 meters to 20 and can even have a day cabin for hiding from the weather on the larger RIBs.
 Costs will be appropriate to size, comfort and length of use.

 Yacht Charter in Greece at the best price, +35,000 Boats worldwide.
 Sailing Yachts or Boat Hire with Or without A Skipper from £40/day for a day/week or more!
-Chartering a Gulet is a very good way of relaxing for a week or two, and being shown the very best that Greece's waters, islands and cultures have to offer.
+Chartering a Gulet is a very good way of relaxing for a week or two, and being shown the very best that Greece’s waters, islands and cultures have to offer.
 You need absolutely no sailing experience or skills to enjoy this, typically just turn up and the crew will do everything from there.
 There are also flotilla options available here if you have very large groups.